kevinmichaelchen/astrojs-site/src/pages/blog/markdown-style-guide.md

 heroImageAspectRatio: "2:4"
 ---

+I'm still building this site.
+Here's some Lorem Ipsum...

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.

 ## Headings